Childcare Program, Preschool, and Kindergarten

-Ms. Jessi, a City of Lakes Waldorf graduate, rejoined the community as a faculty member in 2015.
+Jessi Lisell, a City of Lakes Waldorf graduate, joined the community as a faculty member in 2015.
 She has completed the Foundation Studies year of Waldorf Teacher Training at Arcturus, as well as coursework in pursuit of a Bachelors degree in Elementary Education through Mankato State University.
-She has over eight years of experience caring for children within Waldorf early childhood communities including Sweet Waters Home Daycare.
-Her son is also a student at City of Lakes Waldorf School.
+She has over 10 years of experience caring for children within Waldorf early childhood communities including Sweet Waters Home Daycare.

 Sarah Rose Miller

 Sarah Rose Miller joined our early childhood staff in 2014.
 She holds a Bachelor of Arts in Journalism and Religious Studies from the University of Minnesota and has previous experience as a Childcare Assistant at Learning Tree Development Center and was a Volunteer Coworker at The Bridge Camphill Community in Ireland.
 She is a proud City of Lakes Waldorf School alum, and daughter of Waldorf educators.

 Elena Orsak joined City of Lakes Waldorf School in 2008.
 She studied early childhood education at Naropa University and earned her Waldorf early childhood teaching certificate at Rudolf Steiner College.
 Previously, she taught at Cambridge Steiner School and Minnesota Waldorf School, and created a Waldorf-inspired home preschool program.
 Teacher Elena is proud to be a Waldorf graduate and second generation Waldorf teacher.